jbowdre/runtimeterror/content/posts/dynamic-opengraph-images-with-hugo/index.md

 That fits with the theme of the site, and leaves plenty of room for text to be added to the image.

-The site uses the Fira Mono font family, and I'd like to use that to ensure the share image is consistent with the site styling.
-So I also grabbed `FiraMono-Regular.ttf` from the [Fira GitHub](https://github.com/mozilla/Fira).

-I stashed both of those resources in my `assets/` folder:
+I'll want to also use that font for the text overlay, so I stashed both of those resources in my `assets/` folder:
 ![File explorer window showing a directory structure with folders such as '.github/workflows', 'archetypes', 'assets' with subfolders 'css', 'js', and files 'FiraMono-Regular.ttf', 'og_base.png' under 'RUNTIMETERROR'.](new_resources.png)

 ### OpenGraph partial